ETC5512: Instruction to Open Data

 Ensure you have installed both R and RStudio.

-Also and work through the following startR modules:
+Work through the following startR modules

 These should take you ~ 40 minutes.